slackapi/bolt-js/docs/_deployments/heroku.md

 brew install heroku/brew/heroku
 ```

-Once the install is complete, we can test the Heroku CLI by displaying the available commands:
+Once the install is complete, we can test the Heroku CLI by displaying all of the wonderful commands available to you:

 ```shell
 heroku help
 ```

-> 💡 If the `heroku` command is not found, you can update your path by opening a new terminal session/tab.
+> 💡 If the `heroku` command is not found, you can refresh your path by opening a new terminal session/tab.

 **2. Log into the Heroku CLI**